How to Use Social Media to Drive Traffic to your Online Brand

 Keep in mind the fast-paced, scroll-able nature of social media.
 Your image and first sentence must draw the reader in.
 Strive to get your point(s) across quickly and succinctly.
 Longer captions can be fine, provided they are that way for good reason.

-Pro tip: Study businesses and brands that you admire to learn how they are endearing themselves to their followers.
+Pro tip: Study brands that you admire to learn how they endear themselves to their followers; and apply their tactics to grow your online business.

 Learn techniques to attract and sustain interest